speedyplane2247/OpeNTab/ext/readme.txt

-This contains the unpacked extension of OpeNTab@master.
+This contains the unpacked extension of OpeNTab@beta.